amerabualhassan/DDoS-Detection-IoT-Analysis/README.md

 scalability considerations to enhance the effectiveness of IDS solutions in mitigating evolving cyber threats in IoT ecosystems.

-## 📁 Files

-- `paper_summary.md`: Detailed summary of Abstract, Introduction, and Methodology
-- `figures/`: Key figures and charts from the paper
-- `data/`: Notes on the CICDDoS2019 dataset
-- `code/`: Placeholder for model code and evaluation scripts

 ## 🧠 Authors